 So you can get a better crosstraining experience with an incline trainer.

-Plus since these machines integrate with iFit Coach/Google Terrain and inclines/decline to match the actual terrain you’re running, you get a more realistic virtual reality training experience.
+Plus, since these machines integrate with iFit Coach/Google Terrain and inclines/decline to match the actual terrain you’re running, you get a more realistic virtual reality training experience.

-Travel the World with iFit Coach
+Explore World-Famous Trails with iFit Coach

-With iFit Coach you can run trails all over the world – from Paris to Hawaii – and watch real landmarks pass you by in the console screen.
+With iFit Coach you can run famous trails all over the world – from Paris to Hawaii – and watch real landmarks pass you by in the console screen.